Accessibility Statement

 Toybob cat

 Toybob cats are truly forever kittens, weighing in at a whopping 3 to 7 pounds.
-This breed was first documented in 1980s Russia when a seal-point cat with a kinked bobbed tail was bred with another short-tailed seal-point feline.
+This small cat breed was first documented in 1980s Russia when a seal-point cat with a kinked bobbed tail was bred with another short-tailed seal-point feline.
 The pairing resulted in a tiny cat with a bobbed tail.
 The Toybob is not bred for their smaller size, nor are they miniaturized versions of any other breed—they are just naturally teeny!

-While the breed is rare, Toybobs are known to be special kitten-sized companions.
+While the cat breed is rare, Toybobs are known to be special kitten-sized companions.
 They are affectionate, sociable cats that get along with everyone, including other pets.
 They follow their family members around and look for any chance to sit on a lap for cuddles.

 Singapura